Envision Eugene Comprehensive Plan

 A Phased Approach

 For several decades, Eugene and Springfield have shared a common comprehensive plan - the Eugene-Springfield Metropolitan Area General Plan (Metro Plan).
-The Envision Eugene Comprehensive Plan replaces regional policies in the Metro Plan with new policies that are specific to Eugene.
+The Envision Eugene Comprehensive Plan (downloadable PDF) replaces regional policies in the Metro Plan with new policies that are specific to Eugene.
 Because of the resource-intensive nature of moving from one comprehensive plan structure to another, the plan will be developed in phases.
 Adopted in 2017, the first phase includes all elements that were essential to establishing the urban growth boundary (UGB).
 The next phase will address Eugene-specific issues, such as livability and resiliency.
 Until this next phase is completed, Eugene will continue to use the Metro Plan policies related to those issues.

 Finishing What We Started